-LEADLESS SENSOR DESIGN
+Figure 3 LEADLESS SENSOR DESIGN

-In the semiconductor sensor industry, the standard method of providing electrical connections between sensor chip and package is wirebonding.
-The ultrasonic agitation used to form the wirebonds causes abrasion to take place during the welding process and allows microscopic holes to develop in the metallization through which, at high operation temperatures, the gold can migrate and form a gold-silicon eutectic which causes the leads to fail.
-In addition, the pressure media is in direct contact with the stress-sensing network, leadouts and interconnects, which can fail at high temperatures and in the presence of aggressive chemicals.
-The key elements in the design of a ruggedized pressure sensor is the elimination of gold bond wires and the protection of sensing elements from corrosive environments at high temperatures, hence the reference to the new sensor capsule as the leadless design [4,5,6].
+Under extreme conditions of temperature and vibration, the ultrasonic agitation used to form the ball bonds causes abrasion to take place during the welding process and allows microscopic holes to develop in the platinum metallization through which, at high temperatures, the gold can migrate and form a gold-silicon eutectic which causes the leads to fail.
+In addition, the pressure media is in direct contact with the stress-sensing network, leadouts and interconnects, which at high temperatures and in the presence of aggressive chemicals, can fail.
+The key elements in the design of a ruggedized pressure sensor is the elimination of the gold bond wires and the protection of the sensing elements from corrosive environments at high temperatures, hence the reference to the new sensor capsule as the leadless design [4,5,6].

-The leadless sensor uses high temperature metal-glass mixtures for providing electrical connections between sensor chip and package.
 The leadless sensor capsule is comprised of two main components, the sensor chip and the cover wafer, which are eventually assembled to form the pressure capsule.